-Increasing globalisation means that worldwide imports and exports are rapidly increasing.
+Increasing globalisation means that worldwide imports and international shipping is continually increasing.
 If you import or export goods from or to abroad, then you are dealing with international commercial terms and conditions (International Commercial Terms).
 These are also known as Incoterms.

 Incoterms are renewed every decade and 2020 brings new updates and changes.
 So whether you’re completely new to using Incoterms, or have been using them for years, this article will tell you everything you need to know for 2020: